Mrs. Smith teaches a weekly composition class. One evening she gets an email from one of her students.

 “Psychologists have focused on procrastination among students because the problem is rampant in academic settings; some 70 percent of college students report problems with overdue papers and delayed studying,” according to Joseph Ferrari, associate professor of psychology at Chicago’s DePaul University.

-[A study by Tim Pychyl, Ph.D.] found that “procrastination is detrimental to physical health.
+[A study by Tim Pychyl, Ph.D.] found “procrastination is detrimental to physical health.
 College students who procrastinate have higher levels of drinking, smoking, insomnia, stomach problems, colds and flu.”

 ~from “Stand and Deliver,” Psychology Today